Accelerator experiments check general relativity: Abstract

 \section{Abstract}

 The deflection of gamma-rays in Earth's gravitational field is tested in laser Compton scattering at high energy accelerators.
 Within a formalism connecting the bending angle to the photon's momentum it follows that detected gamma-ray spectra are inconsistent with a deflection magnitude of 2.78~nrad, predicted by Einstein's gravity theory.
-Moreover, preliminary results for 13--28 GeV photons from two different laboratories show opposite -- away from the Earth -- deflection, amounting to 33.8--0.8~prad.
-I conclude that general relativity, which describes gravity at low energies precisely, break down at high energies.
+Moreover, preliminary results for 13--28 GeV photons from two different laboratories show opposite -- away from the beam line -- deflection, amounting to 33.8--0.8~prad.
+These conclusions, however, are applicable only for gravitationally sterile high energy electrons.
+Much more subtle effects are expected if the gravitational deflection of the electrons is taken into account.

 {\it Introduction.---} Einstein's general relativity (GR)~\cite{Einstein-GR} is the currently established theory of gravitation and has been confirmed in all observations and experiments to date~\cite{Beringer:1900zz}.
 An essential validity check of GR is based on gravitational light bending.
 These deflection measurements, which were started by a spectacular observation of starlight deflection during a solar eclipse about a century ago~\cite{eddington}, have been expanded to radio-waves and have become very precise~\cite{Lebach:1995zz}.
 The most accurate measurements are performed using the gravitational field of the Sun~\cite{Shapiro:2004zz}, as the bending increases with mass.
 The results prove that electromagnetic radiation, from radio to visible light frequencies, is bent according to GR and follows the curvature of space~\cite{Will:2005va}.
 On a scale of less massive objects, the light bending strength of the planet Jupiter has also been tested and quantified~\cite{Jupiter}.
 For the Earth, however, a check of gravitational bending remains infeasible because of the smallness of the expected deflection, about 3~nrad (compared with more than 8~$\mu$rad for the Sun).
 The quoted numbers follow from the well-known expression $4GM/c^2R$ for the deflection angle~\cite{Landau1975}, when light travels near a mass $M$ with an impact parameter $R$ (higher-order terms of deflection are neglected throughout the Letter).
 For a light ray grazing the Earth's surface, the total deflection angle is